CISO Top Roles and Responsibilities [Checklist included]

 Part of a CISO’s responsibilities is building a team that will help assess existing threats, as well as identifies potential new ones.
 This will help them determine what steps need to be taken to prevent data breaches, theft, viruses, and other threats to an organization’s assets, as well as employee and client information.

 Effective Communicator Between IT Operations and Leadership

 It’s key that a CISO has excellent communication skills.
 One of their biggest roles will be as a liaison between the technical operations side of the organization and the leaders who steer the business itself.
-When a CISO identifies an investment needs to be made in order to prevent a threat, it’s important that they be able to effectively communicate – in business terms – how this threat may affect the big picture and the organization’s bottom line.
+When a CISO identifies an investment need to be made in order to prevent a threat, it’s important that they be able to effectively communicate – in business terms – how this threat may affect the big picture and the organization’s bottom line.